guillermoandrae/php-skeleton/README.md

 composer test
 ```

-Run the following command to check style, run tests, and generate an HTML report:
+Run the following command to check style, run tests, and generate an HTML report (access the report at http://localhost:8080):
 ```
 composer test-html
 ```